elena-pascal/MC-discrete/README.md

 * the output is made of two dataframes in a hdf5 table with columns set here. `electron_output` contains all the electron parameters of interenst and `scatter_output` the scattering values.

+## Set up
+Bacause I moved the python files in separate folders and used namespaces to call them, python needs to know the path we're in:

+`export PYTHONPATH=[where the repo is]/MC-discrete/`

 ## Tests

 tests/`testThings.py` runs some statistical tests for the stochastic patameters, set up follows tests/`inputTest.file`